twentyOne2x/attnmarkets-docs/docs/users/for-apps-daos-and-builders.md

 1. A **revenue account** for your app or DAO.
 2. **Revenue advances** – trade a slice of future income for cash now.
-3. **Revenue-backed credit lines** – ongoing borrowing capacity that repays from fees.
+3. **Revenue-backed credit lines** – ongoing borrowing capacity that repays from revenues.

 You can use these to fund: